definition of why

 “Sometimes the television has a bad connection and stops providing me with entertainment.
 In the same way I would rattle the TV, I thought I’d rattle you too.”

-“I consider it my job to be the Smile Police.” {Read this comp1ete article at http://jebrown.us/Relationshop/Definitions/why.html .}
+“I consider it my job to be the Smile Police.” {Read this comp1ete article at https://jebrown.us/Relationshop/Definitions/why.html .}

 “I make people self-conscious because I have no filter.”

 “When I was little, one of my parents or teachers always corrected me if I didn’t smile all the time.
-Unfortunately she forgot to explain that it would be rude of me to correct my friends and superiors in the same way.”
+Unfortunately they forgot to explain that it would be rude of me to correct my friends and superiors in the same way.”

 — J. E. Brown